maali99/STA141C_Final_Project/README.md

 - Reason for Dropping variables
 - Final selection

-# Bootstrap
+# Methodology and Process
-- Estimate se
-- Chart of estimates

-# Analysis
+# Analysis and Improvements
-- Logistic regression
-- Analysis of odds